 Angelman Syndrome (AS) is a neuro-genetic disorder of Chromosome 15 that results in intellectual and developmental delay.
 It affects about 1 in 15,000 people.
 People with Angelman Sydrome have the same basic wants, needs, hopes and dreams as anyone else – a need to feel loved, valued and included, and to experience caring and understanding relationships with family, friends, peers, teachers and their community.
 An exceptional gift that those with Angelman syndrome usually offer, is affection, joy and unconditional love.

 Individuals with Angelman Syndrome are non-speakers or may speak only a few words.
 Many have mobility issues and may be wheelchair users.
 Most suffer with seizures and all require life-long 24/7 care.
-People with Angelman Syndrome are known for their wonderful smiles & warm personalities.
-All they ask for, is that others take the time to get to know them as an individual, and respect the challenges they face.
+People who have Angelman Syndrome are all unique individuals.
+They are generally known for their wonderful smiles & warm personalities.
+All they ask for, is that others take the time to get to know them as a person who faces unique challenges.
 More information on Angelman syndrome, HERE

 The condition is named Angelman Syndrome, after Dr Harry Angelman.
 In 1965, he was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
 More on Dr Harry Angelman, HERE.